DataCurationWorkshop/HongKongCurationWorkshop/Day_3/CaseStudy/Day_3_CaseStudySBDC.md

 More on YNP [link](http://www.nps.gov/yell/index.htm)

+Dennis, Alan., Wixom, Barbara Haley,Tegarden, David Paul.
+(2012) Systems analysis design UML version 2.0an object oriented approach Hoboken, NJ : J. Wiley & Sons,

 ## Acknowledgements
 The SBDC project is a collaboration among information scientists, data archiving experts, geobiologists, and site resource managers at the University of Illinois at Urbana-Champaign, the University of Washington, Johns Hopkins University, and Yellowstone National Park.
 This presentation summarizes work conducted by the SBDC Team since 2012.
 Team members include: Carole Palmer (PI), Bruce Fouke, G. Sayeed Choudhury, Ann Rodman, Karen Baker, Jacob Jett, Abigail Asangba, Karen Wickett, Sean Gordon, and Christie Hendrix.
+Dr. Wickett in particular has been instrumental in developing the process modeling approach described here.

 The SBDC Project has been funded through Institute of Museum and Library Service National Leadership Grant number LG-06-12-0706-12.